Best Oil Field Safety Practices

 Most of the causes of oil field accidents can be attributed to disregard for safety procedures or lack of proper training.
 Our professional team wants to provide as much information as we can about the best on-the-job practices that might just save your life.

 Avoid Unnecessary Risks

-Repairing a small leak can easily turn deadly or taking on a two-man job by yourself may seem easy in the moment, but any drop of your tools or miscalculated movement can cause a spark around inflammatory chemicals.
+Repairing a small leak can easily turn deadly or taking on a two-man job by yourself may seem easy at the moment, but any drop of your tools or miscalculated movement can cause a spark around inflammatory chemicals.
 There are a host of small actions that could have negative consequences for both you and your team.

 Follow Safety Regulations

 One of the number one ways that safe practices are overlooked or ignored is simply through distraction.
-You get busy, you get comfortable with your routine, you begin to assume things are safe when they aren’t and your lapse in attention is the perfect moment for an accident to occur.
+You get busy, you get comfortable with your routine, you begin to assume things are safe when they aren’t and your lapse in attention is the perfect moment for an oil accident to occur.

 While on the job, you must do your very best to stay focused on every single action you take.
 Whether you are dealing with hazardous materials or driving a vehicle on the property, stay alert and treat every single situation with caution.

 Be Aware of Industry Signs

 When there is a lack of employee training on an oil refinery or rig, important knowledge about industry signs and warnings is missing from some of the team members.
 In dangerous workplaces, it is really important that everyone be fully aware of how to tell what level of danger different areas are.